 Striped bass in Lake Nottely feed primarily on blueback herring and large gizzard shad.
 A good electronic fish finder coupled with an understanding of the seasonal movements of these bait species will greatly increase your chances of catching a Nottely striper.
 In the winter months, drifting live herring or gizzard shad at various depths near the dam is the most likely place to find stripers during the cold weather.
 From late March through May, stripers will move into creek channels and into the Nottely River channel.
 Casting jerk baits and bucktail jigs as well as trolling live herring behind planer boards are all effective methods for catching stripers during the spring.
 In the summer, stripers retreat to deep water in search of cooler temperatures.
 As summer progresses, stripers migrate toward the dam.
 Downlining over schools of stripers or trolling live bluebacks on lead core line are your best bets during the summer.
 When the water temperature consistently drops below 75 degrees, stripers will resume feeding at the surface.
 Look for surface feeding fish on the lower lake during low light conditions.
 During the day, return to downlining and trolling methods to catch suspended fish over deep water.

 Striped bass roam throughout the entire lake and can be found anywhere between the surface and the bottom depending on the time of year.
 Despite their wide distribution throughout the lake, there are some seasonal patterns that emerge to help striper anglers narrow their search.
 In general, the deep, open water on the lower lake provides the best striper habitat for most of the year, especially in vicinity of the dam.
-However, when the water temperature ranges between 50 and 70 degrees, striper fishing can be very exciting in shallow water.
-During this temperature window that occurs in spring and fall, striped bass can be caught on artificial lures in shallow water, but knowing where to look is the key.
+However, when the water temperature ranges between 50 and 70 degrees (spring and fall), striper fishing can be very exciting in shallow water.
+During this temperature window striped bass can be caught on artificial lures in shallow water, but knowing where to look is the key.
 First, scan the open water for surface feeding fish.
 Second, look for feeding activity on the points and flats from the mouth of Ivy Log and Youngcane Creeks all the way to the back and into the creek.
 You may be surprised to find huge stripers in just a few feet of water.
 Also look for stripers in other places such as Chastain Branch and in the Nottely River.
 If the wind is blowing, concentrate your efforts on windblown points in these same coves and along the main river channel in the upper half of the lake between the Deavertown boat ramp and Canal Lake boat ramp.

 Minnows and minnow-tipped jigs are most productive.
 Small curly-tailed jigs or hair jigs are a suitable alternative for those who prefer to use artificial lures.